 Apart from the lack of social utility in gambling, one widespread religious concept is that in order to be close to the divine, man must disassociate himself from material desires.
 Christianity has strong themes on the need for poverty and simplicity of life, as well as the importance of giving away material possessions.
 In Buddhism, the desire for things is seen as the central barrier to the attainment of enlightenment.
 In Hinduism, the ideals of living simply, without luxury, and of working hard are central to the dharma or duty that each individual undertakes in life.
 Islam recognises gambling as one of three serious sins, the others being drinking of alcohol and the worship of idols.
-Islamic teaching singles out azlam as a specific form of gambling where the meat from a camel is divided into 28 parts, and is then allocated among 10 participants, with the largest winner obtaining a full quarter of the meat, others receiving lesser shares and the three holders of the 'losing' tokens receiving nothing but having to pay for the value of the animal.
+Islamic teaching singles out azlam as a specific form of prohibited gambling where the meat from a camel is divided into 28 parts, and is then allocated among 10 participants, with the largest winner obtaining a full quarter of the meat, others receiving lesser shares and the three holders of the 'losing' tokens receiving nothing, but still having to contribute payment for the animal.
 This encapsulates (and formally condemns) precisely the chance-based allocation of resources discussed above.
 The excitement and worldliness of gambling for monetary winnings seem contrary to these various religious ideals.
 The contrast between the divine and the material could not be more clearly juxtaposed than in the image (recorded in all four gospels) of Roman soldiers casting lots for Christ's garments at the very point of his crucifixion.3

 Another way in which gambling comes into conflict with religious observance is that it emulates certain aspects of religious practice.
-One important function of the priestly classes of many early religions was the prediction of the future (success in battle, times of flood and times of harvest or the will of God more generally) by interpreting an act of nature or of random chance.
+One important function of the priestly classes of many early religions was the prediction of the future (success in battle, times of flood and times of harvest or the will of the gods more generally) by interpreting an act of nature or of random chance.
 In ancient Rome, the interpretation of entrails (haruspication) was a relatively mainstream part of religious practice (from which we have the more common word 'auspices').
 There are many other forms of divination that play on the random, including numerology and ceromancy (the dropping of hot wax into water).
 Prominent among these are sortilege (the drawing of lots), osteomancy (the casting of bones) and cartomancy – the prediction of the future using cards such as the tarot.
 In each of these three practices, one can see immediate parallels with gambling behaviour, where marked knuckle bones are transformed into dice, the drawing of lots mirrors the selection of lottery tickets, and the shuffling and dealing out of the tarot deck is transformed into the card games of today.

 If this is thought to be a somewhat slender and theoretical basis as a cultural foundation for gambling, it is worth noting that there are more than 70 references in the Old Testament to the drawing of lots to determine God's will (including, for example, the decision to throw Jonah into the whale and David's decision to start battle against the Philistines).
 The tools of divination (the stones of Urim and Thummim) were literally attached to the breastplate of the priest in the Book of Exodus.
 In the New Testament, following the death of Judas, the apostles decided upon the identity of the new apostle (Matthias) by a similar process and, in a completely different religious context, the identity of the Dalai Lama is revealed by the random selection of names spun round in bowls of barley meal.